(This article last revised 2-9-2014)

 However, it was speaking of the future – modern times – that Isaiah 40:1-2 says: “Comfort, comfort my people, says your God.
 Speak tenderly to Jerusalem, and cry to her that her warfare is ended, that her iniquity is pardoned, that she has received from the Lord's hand double for all her sins.”

 The modern son of man cannot speak tenderly to Jerusalem yet, because her iniquity is not yet pardoned.
-And Israel simply continues the ways of war.
+Israel continues to practice the ways of war.

 Another reason Israel continues is because Ezekiel chapter 36 also contains much that Zionists focus upon to justify themselves.
 For example, it says “the nations shall know that I am the Lord your God, when I shall be sanctified in you before their eyes.
 For I will take you from among the nations, and gather you out of all the countries, and will bring you into your own land.”